Rational links and DT invariants of quivers: Quivers and rational tangles

 After the rescaling multiplication by ${d_{\underline{m+n}} \brack h}_+= {d_{\underline{m}}+c_{\underline{n}}+b_{\underline{n}} \brack d_{\underline{m}}+c_{\underline{n}}, b_{\underline{n}}}$, we obtain the desired expression in quiver form for the generating function $\sum_{j\geq 0} \langle T\tau\rangle_j^\prime$:

 Note for later use, that this top twist has increased the number of active indices by the number of previously inactive indices, while the number of inactive indices remained constant.

 The case of right twists is analogous, with the main difference that each active summation index (rather than each inactive one) is split into two indices, one of which remains active, while the other one becomes inactive.
-We only sketch the analogous computation as far as the q-multinomial coefficients are concerned.
+We only sketch the analogous computation as far as the $q$-multinomial coefficients are concerned.
 In the case of the right twist, the new summation variable $h$ is constrained to be between $0$ and $d_{\underline{m}}$.
-Thus, one can split the other q-multinomial coefficient in \eqref{eqn:skeinel} as follows:
+Thus, Lemma~\ref{lemvlong} allows us to split the other $q$-multinomial coefficient in \eqref{eqn:skeinel} as follows:

 Since the result of the right twist is a linear combination of objects $RX[j,h]$, the summation indices $b_1,\ldots,b_m$ are the new active indices.
-The right twist furthermore introduces an additional q-binomial and finally, to compare with the claim, we need to rescale by another q-binomial.
-Rewriting the product of these q-multinomials in the new variables, using $d_{\underline{n}}:=d_{m+1}+\cdots + d_{m+n}$, we get:
+The right twist furthermore introduces an additional $q$-binomial and finally, to compare with the claim, we need to rescale by another $q$-binomial.
+Rewriting the product of these $q$-multinomials in the new variables, using $d_{\underline{n}}:=d_{m+1}+\cdots + d_{m+n}$, we get:

 This proves the claim for right twists and completes the induction step. \end{proof}